+Federal National Mortgage Association (FNMA or "Fannie Mae") means one of the large Federal Agencies.
+A government sponsored public corporation (GSE) that provides liquidity to the residential mortgage market by purchasing mortgage loans from lenders, financed by the issuance of debt securities and MBS (pools of mortgages packaged together as a security).
+FNMA debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
+Frequent issuer of discount notes, agency notes, callable agency securities and MBS.
+Also issues notes under its "benchmark note" program.

-- (o) "Federal Reserve Bank" means one of the 12 distinct banks of the Federal Reserve System. - (p) "Global Notes" means notes designed to qualify for immediate trading in both the domestic U.S. capital market and in foreign markets around the globe.
+Federal Reserve Bank means one of the 12 distinct banks of the Federal Reserve System.

+Global Notes means notes designed to qualify for immediate trading in both the domestic U.S. capital market and in foreign markets around the globe.
 Usually large issues that are sold to investors worldwide and therefore have excellent liquidity.
-Despite their global sales, global notes sold in the U.S. are typically denominated in U.S. dollars. - (q) "Government National Mortgage Association (GNMA Mae")" of "Ginnie mean one the large Federal Agencies.
+Despite their global sales, global notes sold in the U.S. are typically denominated in U.S. dollars.

+Government National Mortgage Association (GNMA or "Ginnie Mae") mean one of the large Federal Agencies.
 Government-owned Federal Agency that acquires, packages, and resells mortgages and mortgage purchase commitments in the form of mortgage-backed securities.
-Largest issuer of mortgage passthrough securities.
-GNMA debt is guaranteed by the full faith and credit of the U.S. government (one of the few agencies that is actually full faith and credit of the U.S.). - (r) "Government Sponsored Enterprise (GSE)" means a privately owned entity subject to federal regulation and supervision, created by the U.S. Congress to reduce the cost of capital for certain borrowing sectors of the economy such as students, farmers, and homeowners.
+Largest issuer of mortgage pass-through securities.
+GNMA debt is guaranteed by the full faith and credit of the U.S. government (one of the few agencies that is actually full faith and credit of the U.S.).

+Government Sponsored Enterprise (GSE) means a privately owned entity subject to federal regulation and supervision, created by the U.S. Congress to reduce the cost of capital for certain borrowing sectors of the economy such as students, farmers, and homeowners.
 GSEs carry the implicit backing of the U.S. Government, but they are not direct obligations of the U.S. Government.
 For this reason, these securities will offer a yield premium over Treasuries.
-Examples of GSEs include: FHLB, FHLMC, and FNMA. - (s) "Market Value" means the fair market value of a security or commodity.
-The price at which a willing buyer and seller would pay for a security. - (t) "Mortgage Backed Security (MBS)" means a type of asset-backed security that is secured by a mortgage or collection of mortgages.
-These securities must also be grouped in one of the top two ratings as determined by a accredited credit rating agency, and usually pay periodic payments that are similar to coupon payments.
-Furthermore, the mortgage must have originated from a regulated and authorized financial institution. - (u) "Nationally Recognized Statistical Rating Organization (NRSRO)" means a designated rating organization that the SEC has deemed a strong national presence in the U.S. NRSROs provide credit ratings on corporate and bank debt issues.
+Examples of GSEs include: FHLB, FHLMC, and FNMA.

+Market Value means the fair market value of a security or commodity.
+The price at which a willing buyer and seller would pay for a security.

+Mortgage Backed Security (MBS) means a type of asset-backed security that is secured by a mortgage or collection of mortgages.
+These securities must also be grouped in one of the top two ratings as determined by an accredited credit rating agency, and usually pay periodic payments that are similar to coupon payments.
+Furthermore, the mortgage must have originated from a regulated and authorized financial institution.

+Nationally Recognized Statistical Rating Organization (NRSRO) means a designated rating organization that the SEC has deemed a strong national presence in the U.S. NRSROs provide credit ratings on corporate and bank debt issues.
 Only ratings of a NRSRO may be used for the regulatory purposes of rating.
 Includes Moody's, Standard and Poor's, Fitch and Duff & Phelps.